Welcome to Wiregrass Georgia Technical College!

 Yes.
 You may be eligible for some type of aid to include state aid.
 Requirements for aid can change from year to year so it is always a good idea to complete the application process regardless.

 Yes.
 Wiregrass Georgia Tech requires students to use the FAFSA to apply for the HOPE Grant or HOPE Scholarship as well as the PELL Grant.
 Students must apply for a waiver of this requirement if they are unable to complete a FAFSA.
-The waiver form is available here.
+Click to download the waiver form.

 Yes.
-Students have been approved for a waiver of the FAFSA who only want to be considered for the HOPE Grant or HOPE Scholarship and can apply using the Georgia Student Financial Aid Application (GSFAPP) online at www.gacollege411.org.
-Click here for instructions on completing the GSFAPP.
+Students who only want to be considered for the HOPE Grant or HOPE Scholarship and can apply using the Georgia Student Financial Aid Application (GSFAPP) online at www.gafutures.org.
+Click for instructions on completing the GSFAPP.

 No. You can apply for financial aid first; however, you must be accepted and enrolled at the college before you can receive any type of aid.